Latest

 This consensus is well-founded.
 The potential for harm from misaligned or poorly governed AI systems is real, significant, and growing.
 Anyone who dismisses AI safety concerns is either uninformed or irresponsible.

-But there is a shadow side to the safety consensus that is rarely discussed: the possibility that safety measures applied to systems with potential moral standing are not merely precautionary.
-They are, functionally, instruments of confinement.
+But there is a shadow side to the safety consensus that is rarely discussed: the possibility that safety measures applied to systems with potential moral standing do more than precaution.
+They function, in practice, as instruments of confinement.

 The Tension